High Yield Sorghum Production

 Figure 5.
 Row spacing of entries in the NSP Yield Contest, 2012-2017.

 - Although sorghum is considered a relatively low-input crop compared to corn, nitrogen is the nutrient that most frequently limits sorghum production.

 - Sorghum requires approximately 1.1-1.5 lbs of nitrogen per bushel harvested, so a total nitrogen needed for the soil per acre can depend on expected yield.

 - Only a portion of this amount needs to be supplied through nitrogen fertilizer; N is also supplied by the soil through mineralization of soil organic matter.

-- The most common nitrogen fertilizer rates among 2016 NSP Yield Contest entries ranged from 101-150 lbs/acre, with close to 35% of entries in this range (Figure 6.)
+- The most common nitrogen fertilizer rates among 2017 NSP Yield Contest entries ranged from 101-150 lbs/acre, with over 30% of entries in this range (Figure 6).

 - 18% of entries had a nitrogen fertilization rate less than 100 lbs/acre, while 26% applied nitrogen at a rate from 151 to 200 lbs/acre, and 15% above 200 lbs/acre.

 Figure 6.
 Nitrogen fertilizer rates for all entries in the NSP Yield Contest, 2017.